Language-Research-Technology/ldaca-website/content/news/posts/ausnc/index.md

 As mentioned above, the AusNC made only a small part of this dataset available.
 LDaCA is delighted that, with the assistance of the University of Sydney, we are now able to provide access to data from all of the 7,736 speakers from 330 schools who were recorded.

-Another example of such a corpus in the AusNC is the Braided Channels {{< glossary_link display="collection" id="collection" >}}, which contains 70 hours of oral history interviews with women from Australia’s Channel Country.
+Another example of such a corpus in the AusNC is the Braided Channels {{< glossary_link display="collection" id="collection" >}}, which contains 70 hours of oral history interviews with women from Queensland’s Channel Country.
 This is an example of a {{< glossary_link display="collection" id="collection" >}} that was created to answer historical and cultural questions, but has been repurposed to enable researchers to address linguistic questions as well.

 <br>